manqiul/photo/pages/about.md

 <span style="font-size:14px;color:#acacac">(well since HTML doesn't limit the page length, I can write as much as I want:), so I'll just write more.</span>

-#### Q: A brief intro to my photo series?
+#### Q1: A brief intro to my photo series?
 Which one do I like the most?

 My favorate:

-- If you like squirrels, please do check out the "I love squirrels" series!!!
+- If you like `squirrels`, please do check out the "[I love squirrels](https://manqiul.github.io/photo/squirrel)" series!!!

 For the remaining series:

-- If you'd like to see some beautiful scenery, "Golden hour in California" and "Old dreams in Beijing" are good choices.
+- If you'd like to see some `beautiful scenery`, "[Golden hour in California](https://manqiul.github.io/photo/GoldenHour)" and "[Old dreams in Beijing](https://manqiul.github.io/photo/beijing)" are good choices.
-- If you'd like to get some new ideas from photos, please feel free to check out the "Monochrome" and "Virtual and Real".
+- If you'd like to get some `new ideas` from photos, please feel free to check out the "[Monochrome](https://manqiul.github.io/photo/Monochrome)" and "[Virtual and Real](https://manqiul.github.io/photo/mirror)".
-- If you like photos recording everyday life, then "Days in Wanliu East Road", "ATLANTA" are always here for you.
+- If you like photos recording `everyday life`, then "[Days in Wanliu East Road](https://manqiul.github.io/photo/life-xiaonanzhuang)", "[ATLANTA](https://manqiul.github.io/photo/Atlanta)" are always here for you.

-#### What's coming next?
+#### Q2: What's coming next?

 Great question.
 This site is still in a early stage, and I'm now working on: